 Once Dr. Bulsara reaches the optic nerve, a dye is injected to make sure there is no spillage into the vessels supplying the normal brain.
 Then chemotherapy drugs will be delivered for about half an hour.
 After one treatment, Luke’s tumor shrank significantly.
 He needed only one additional treatment.
 Patients with larger tumors typically require more sessions.

 The team recently published an article in the Journal of Neurointerventional Surgery where they established for the first time through MRI imaging that drugs used in intra-arterial chemotherapy are delivered directly to the tumor via the ophthalmic artery, .
-This was always the goal of the treatment, but the Yale team offered the first tangible proof using the unprecedented capabilities of the novel operating suite in Smilow Cancer Center.
+This was always the goal of the treatment, but the Yale team offered the first tangible proof using the unprecedented capabilities of the novel operating suite in Smilow Cancer Hospital.

 Delivering chemotherapy drugs only where they are needed means that children are largely spared from side effects, said Farzana Pashankar, MD, the team’s pediatric oncologist.
 She sees a potential to expand the program to serve more children.
 Currently supraselective intra-arterial chemotherapy is most often used to treat children with a tumor in only one eye.
 Dr. Pashankar believes the team may eventually develop the treatment to become a more viable option in children who have tumors in both eyes.
 “This is an exciting new development that we have here at Yale,” she said.
 “I think it’s got a lot of possibilities.”